danielquantum/data_science_notes/Python/List Comprehension.md

 numbers = [1,2,3,4,5,6,7,8]
 even_number = [num for num in numbers if num%2 == 0]
 ```
-English: insert every number for number is number list if even
+English: insert every number for numbers if even